CKs-Technology-News/PrivacyTools/README.md

 Your health is a very important piece of your private data and you should care a lot about it.
 Also, health related data is among the most coveted.
 Please don't use apps from Google, [Fitbit](https://blog.avast.com/what-fitbit-knows-about-you-avast), Huawei, Xiaomi or any company that seeks the gathering of your personal data.

-If you need an app for menstrual cycle tracking please don't use any apps like Clue, Period Tracker, etc. Those cute pink apps are greedy for your menstrual cycle and intimate life data and will sell it for sure, protect your private life.
-Check the list below and you will find nice alternatives.

 Privacy oriented alternatives:
-- [Drip](https://bloodyhealth.gitlab.io/) – Menstrual cycle and fertility tracking.
-Everything you enter stays on your device.
+- [Nafas](https://github.com/sepandhaghighi/nafas) – Open-Source Breathing Gymnastics Application.
 - [Nomie](https://nomie.app/) – Open-source life tracker with community extensions.
 - [OpenFoodFacts](https://world.openfoodfacts.org/) – Open Food Facts is a food products database made by everyone, for everyone.
 You can use it to make better food choices.
     - [OFF Apps](https://world.openfoodfacts.org/open-food-facts-mobile-app)
 - [OpenTracks](https://github.com/OpenTracksApp/OpenTracks) – A sport tracking application that completely respects your privacy.
-- [log28](https://github.com/wildeyedskies/log28) – a (very) simple no-frills period tracker for Android.
-- [Nafas](https://github.com/sepandhaghighi/nafas) – Open-Source Breathing Gymnastics Application.
+- [Pomatez](https://roldanjr.github.io/pomatez/) – One of the best pomodoro technique apps for Windows/Mac and Linux.
 - [OpenWorkout](https://github.com/oliexdev/openWorkout) – Simple workout trainer that puts your privacy first.
-- [wger](https://wger.de/en/software/features) – A free, open source, self-hosted web application that manages your exercises, workouts and nutrition.
+- [wger](https://wger.de/) – A free, open source, self-hosted web application that manages your exercises, workouts and nutrition.

 ### [Mobile Fitness Apps](#mobile-fitness-apps)
 - [AAT](https://f-droid.org/packages/ch.bailu.aat/) – A GPS-tracking application for tracking sportive activities, with emphasi.